ruyakubu/1hr-rai-dashboard-workshop/docs/lab2-model-overview/analyze-dataset-cohort.md

 1. Under Model Overview, select the “Dataset Cohorts” pane.
 This displays the different cohorts created in a table with the model metrics.
 2. Compare the cohort with the most errors **“Err: Prior_Inpatient > 0; Num_Meds > 11 and ≤ 21.50”** verse the least errors **“Prior_inpatient = 0; num_diagnose ≤ 6.50; lab_procedures < 56.50”**
 3. Hover the mouse over the box plot line on the chart to see the measurement details.
-4. Observe that the accuracy score for the erroneous cohort is 0.66, which is bad.
-The False Positive rate is very low; meaning the model is not performing well predicting patients that are going to be Readmitted back to the hospital in 30 days.
+4. Observe that the accuracy score for the erroneous cohort is 0.657, which is bad.
+The false positive rate is very low; meaning the model is incorrectly predicting that patients are not going to be readmitted when in actuality the patients will be readmitted back to the hospital in 30 days.

-	Contrarily, the False Negative rate of 0.754 is high.
-Meaning, a majority of patients that the model is predicting has a high rate of predicting patients that will not be readmitted as readmitted in 30 days back to the hospital.
+	On the contrary, the false negative rate of 0.754 is high.
+Meaning, a majority of patients that the model is predicting have a high error rate of predicting patients that will not being readmitted as readmitted within 30 days back to the hospital.
-5. Next, look at the metrics for the cohort with the least errors has an accuracy score of 0.94, which is far better than the overall accuracy score of the model with all the data.
-However, this cohort also has a low  False positive rate at 0.
+5. Next, the metrics for the cohort with the least errors have an accuracy score of 0.94, which is far better than the overall accuracy score of the model with all the data.
+However, this cohort also has a low  false positive rate at 0.

 ## Examine the Probability distribution chart